MarkPearlCoZa/Blog_General/_posts/2016-10-28-Common-Team-Code-Style.md

 ---
 layout: post
-title: Initial conflict in a mob
+title: Handling conflict in a new mob
 tags: Mobbing
 category: Unpublished
 ---